Revolutionary-Games/Thrive/doc/style_guide.md

   (`?`).
 The content of the popup should give more details and also end with a question.

-- Popups should be shown with `PopupCentered()` unless there's a good reason why something else is required.
-To shrink the popup to a minimum size, use the `PopupCenteredShrink()` extension method.
+- Popups should be shown with `PopupCenteredShrink()`.
+If size shrinking is not desired, `PopupCentered()` should be used instead.
+Unless there's a good reason why something else is required, prefer to use either of them.

 - Don't use `Godot.Color(string)` constructor, unless explicitly needed.
 An explicit need is for example loading from JSON or from